-Restrictions: Students must hold a Standard Administrator License and have a minimum of 3 years as a practicing administrator to enroll in the class.
+Restrictions: Students must hold a Standard Administrator License and have a minimum of 3 years as a practicing administrator to enroll in the

 Content: Leaders are responsible for fostering an inclusive school and district culture where each and every child is a valued and fundamental member and participant in classrooms and the community.
-This course will address how disability is socially constructed, and how assumptions about disability and exclusion can be reinforced by school and district practices.
-This course will provide opportunities for administrators to use current, relevant research to increase their understanding of leadership practices that foster an inclusive school culture, as well as develop the knowledge and skills to enact high leverage practices in the areas of instruction, assessment and accountability, program/service support, and supervision and legal requirements for special education.
+This course will address how disability is socially constructed, and how assumptions about a student's perceived ability can be reinforced by exclusionary school and district practices.
+This course will provide opportunities for administrators to use current, relevant research to increase their understanding of leadership practices that foster an inclusive school culture for students with Special Education and TAG designations, as well as developing and supporting students in need of 504 plans.
+Additionally, students in this class will develop the knowledge and skills to enact high leverage practices in the areas of effective collaboration and communication, assessment and accountability, social, emotional, and behavior supports, instruction, program/service support, and supervision and legal requirements.